- Education and Science»

-Discriminative Stimulus (Sd): An antecedent stimulus that signals the operant behavior to occur.
+Discriminative Stimulus (Sd): An antecedent stimulus that emits the operant behavior.
 As perfectly stated by Cooper et al. (2007), "the history of differential reinforcement is the reason an Sd increases the momentary frequency of the behavior."

 Stimulus Delta (S-delta): As perfectly summarized by Julie Skinner Vargas (2013), "A[n] [antecedent] stimulus in the presence of which a particular [operant] response does not occur because of being extinguished when that [antecedent] stimulus was present" (p.
 350).

 Behavior: Central to Behavior Analysis, behavior is any biological event that occurs in the environment.
 While public events refer to overt behavior—particularly motor and vocal actions, private events are, as Skinner called them, "[behavior] within the skin" (Skinner, 1974, p.
 24).
 The latter event consists of the organism having thoughts, feelings, and even dreams.

 Consequence: An observable environmental contingency that follows the operant behavior.
 Consequences include reinforcers, punishers, and extinction, which are some of the many lawful principles derived from the experimental analysis of behavior.